Are Pottery Kilns Safe – Beginner Kiln Questions

 Overhead vents will draw the fumes and heat out of your kiln area but will not bring oxygen into the Kiln.

-There is also a vent you can get for the bottom of your Kiln.
-This vent will draw the fumes out and bring oxygen in but will not be efficient in drawing the heat out of the Kiln area.
-The bottom line is if you have fresh air coming in and out of your kiln area, you don’t need a vent.
+You can also get a vent for the Bottom of your Kiln.
+This vent will draw the fumes out and bring oxygen in, but it will not efficiently draw the heat out of the Kiln area.
+The bottom line is that if you have fresh air coming in and out of your kiln area, you don’t need a vent.

 What Flooring Material Should You Use?

 The flooring should be non-combustible because kilns emit a lot of heat.
-The best flooring material is concrete or strong tile.
-Wood, carpets, linoleum, or weak tiles will not only disintegrate if you use them as flooring, but they could be a fire hazard as well.
+The best flooring material is concrete, Stone, or brick.
+Wood, carpets, or linoleum will not only disintegrate if used as flooring, but they could also be a fire hazard.

-Professionals say that all Kilns should be on a stand or put it on cinder blocks or something like it as long as it is not flammable.
+Professionals say that all Kilns should be on stands or put on cinder blocks or something similar as long as they are not flammable.
 You do not want your Kiln on the ground.
-The clearance space will increase safety from the destructive heat and give adequate airflow on the bottom.
+The clearance space will increase safety from the destructive heat and provide adequate airflow at the bottom.

-For another good reference about owning and safety of a kiln, read 21 Kiln Questions Answered.
+For another good reference about owning and the safety of a kiln, read 21 Kiln Questions Answered.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.